Turning Over a New Leaf

 “We offer a unique perspective,” noted Moores.
 “We wanted to do something to partner with women through life’s transitions when they need to make the most meaningful financial choices.
 We’re setting the tone for a new conversation about their financial health.”

 To that end, Moores and Tuohy offer complimentary evening monthly seminars at Serendipity Labs on Theodore Fremd Avenue.
 They recently presented “Demystifying Your Tax Return” and on November 13 are offering “Your Ideal Insurance Package”, which will include both health and life insurance, long-term care, and accidental death and disability.
 Upcoming topics for a fantastic read include year-end stock market updates, choosing a financial advisor, mortgages, retirement, and estate planning.

-Although New Leaf’s target market is women in transition, men are welcome and have been attending their seminars as well.
+Although New Leaf’s target market is women in transition and help with legal family issues, men are welcome and have been attending their seminars as well.
 In addition, complimentary monthly “Divorce and Separation” workshops are offered during the day.